Mayday (music festival)

-Mayday was an electronic music festival in Germany, where it began in 1991, and in Katowice in southern Poland where it debuted in 2000.
-Despite the name, Mayday festivals date oscillates between April and December (these being called Winter Mayday).
+Mayday is an electronic music festival that takes place in European countries, such as Germany, Poland, Hungary, and Russia.

+The first event took place on 14th December 1991 in Berlin.
+After the collapse of the Berlin Wall, the East German youth radio station DT64 was threatened with closure from the newly formed government, as it could be connected with the former communist era.
+In an attempt to save it, the first German techno label Low Spirit arranged a party to raise funds from tickets.
+Organizers choose "Mayday" as the name for the event, which is an agreed term for calling for help or emergency in areas such as the navy or air traffic.

-Now the festival is only held around 30 April in Dortmund, Germany northeast of Düsseldorf and 10 November in Katowice.
+Nowadays, the festival is only held around April-May in Dortmund, Germany, northeast of Düsseldorf, and on 10 November in Katowice.
 Each Mayday has a theme.
 Until 2013 it was composed by Members of Mayday, DJs WestBam, and Klaus Jankuhn.
 Since 1998 Mayday (Germany) is supported by eve&rave Münster e.V. with drug information desks.
-Although it played techno music in its early days, in recent years Mayday has opened up to new sounds, from hardstyle to house, trance and EDM.
+Although it played techno music in its early days, in recent years, Mayday has opened up to new sounds, from hardstyle to house, trance, and EDM.